A guide to developing great mentoring relationships in the Johnian community

 Becoming a mentor

-Simply ensure that your profile reflects your preferences for offering help or mentoring.
-This will enable other alumni to contact you directly.
-You don’t have to accept every mentoring request you receive; only take on as much as you can handle!
-If you decline a request, however, we encourage you to send the potential mentee an email out of courtesy.
+As you fill out your Johnian Hub profile, you’ll be asked about how you’re willing to help or mentor.
+The more details you provide about your work experience, the more it helps those seeking mentoring to identify you as an ideal match.
+You don’t have to accept every mentoring request you receive; only take on as much as you can handle.
+If you decline a request, however, we encourage you to send the potential mentee a message out of courtesy.

 I’ve linked up with a mentor/mentee.
 Now how do we establish an effective mentoring relationship?